mootensai/yii2-enhanced-gii/README.md

 1. Generate migration from your database structure (based on : https://github.com/deesoft/yii2-gii)

 # To Do
-1. Nested set generator -> FINISHED!!
-PLEASE TRY
+1. One-page-CRUD template
-2. One-page-CRUD template
+2. Implement generator for Soft Delete Behavior (https://github.com/yii2tech/ar-softdelete)

 I'm open for any improvement